 These projects help the environment by improving the condition of the soil, air, plant, insect and animal habitat on working lands.

 Do MRCD Board members approve environmental projects for their families?

 The ranching community is a small community of approximately 343 farming operations and many families are related.
 Many of these families go back 5 or more generations.
 In the case where a project comes up for approval in a board meeting that involves a member of a board member’s family or him or herself, that board member recuses him or herself.

-How are land managers chosen for projects?
+How are applicants chosen for projects?